How to Fix ADB Device Unauthorized Error – Comprehensive Guide

 Update Your USB Drivers

 If you are trying to debug your Android device using ADB and have encountered the error “ADB Device Unauthorized,” you may need to update your USB driver.
 This error occurs when ADB can’t communicate with your device due to a driver issue.
-Updating the driver can help to ensure that your computer properly recognizes your device.
+Updating the driver can help ensure your computer correctly recognizes your device.
 This guide will show you how to update your USB driver.

-1. Open the Device Manager on your laptop.
-You can do this by searching for “Device Manager” in the Start menu.
+1. Open the Device Manager on your laptop by searching for “Device Manager” in the Start menu.

-2. Locate the USB device that is giving you the error.
-It is usually listed under the “Universal Serial Bus controllers” section.
+2. Locate the USB device causing the error.
+It is usually listed under the “Universal Serial Bus Controllers” section.

 3. Right-click on the device and select “Update Driver” from the menu.